Russian 'Dirty Money' Laundered Through London Damages Britain, U.K. Lawmakers Say

-A report by the British Foreign Affairs Committee says Russian ‘dirty money’ laundered through London is damaging Britain, Reuters news agency reported today.
+A report by the British Foreign Affairs Committee says Russian “dirty money” laundered through London is damaging Britain, Reuters news agency reported today.

 Ever since the poisoning of Sergei Skripal, former Russian military intelligence officer who acted as a double agent for the United Kingdom’s intelligence services, the relations between the U.K. and Russia have been exceptionally tense.
 Britain has blamed the attack, which happened on British soil, on Kremlin, but Moscow has repeatedly denied any involvement in the incident.